jessej-samuel/jessej-samuel/README.md

-- 👋 Hi, I’m @jessej-samuel
+- 👋 Hi, I’m @jessej-samuel.
-- 👀 I’m interested in Python and JavaScript
+- 👀 I know Python and Java.
-- 🌱 I’m currently learning C++ and JavaScript
+- 🌱 I’m currently developing libGDX projects.
-- 💞️ I’m looking to collaborate on Python projects
+- 💞️ I’m looking to collaborate on Python projects.

 <!---
 jessej-samuel/jessej-samuel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.